Segment-to-Act: Label-Noise-Robust Action-Prompted Video Segmentation Towards Embodied Intelligence: Conclusion

 \item Our benchmark analysis shows that robustness is not monolithic.
 Text noise challenges grounding and reduces foreground coverage, while Co-teaching preserves foreground regions, whereas mask noise degrades overlap, and APL improves overlap.
-Under mixed conditions, pixelwise losses such as GCE and SCE are more stable than sample filtering, with ELR increasing positive regions at the cost of background precision.
-Additionally, we propose \textit{Parallel Mask Head Mechanism} (\textit{PMHM}), a parallel-head consistency scheme that mitigates mask noise in action-based video object segmentation. \end{itemize}
+Under mixed conditions, pixelwise losses (\textit{e.g.}, GCE, SCE) are more stable than sample filtering, with ELR increasing positive regions at the cost of background precision.
+Additionally, we propose \textit{Parallel Mask Head Mechanism} (\textit{PMHM}), a parallel-head consistency scheme that mitigates mask noise in action-based video object segmentation.